RMS Sylvania: 1957–1968: Sylvania

 Sylvania started on her maiden voyage from Greenock to Montreal on 5 June 1957.
-On 26 June 1957 she joined her sisters on their northern hemisphere summer service from Liverpool to Montreal via Greenock and Québec.
+On 26 June 1957 she joined her sisters on their Northern Hemisphere summer service from Liverpool to Montreal via Greenock and Québec.
 By the time she entered service the growth of passenger numbers in transatlantic liner service had ceased, while the number of passengers transported by the jet airplane was growing.
 In 1958 the Saxonia made one crossing from Liverpool to New York via Cobh and Halifax.
 In April 1961 she was moved permanently to the Liverpool—New York service, replacing MV Britannic.
-At some point during her career with Cunard, Sylvania also served on the Rotterdam—Southampton—Le Havre—Québec—Montreal -route and winter crossings between Liverpool and Halifax via Greenock.
+At some point during her career with Cunard, Sylvania also served on the Rotterdam—Southampton—Le Havre—Québec—Montreal route and winter crossings between Liverpool and Halifax via Greenock.

 When the North Atlantic passenger operation became unprofitable in the early sixties, Sylvania was used on more and more cruises.
 In early 1965 she received a refit to make her accommodations more cruise-friendly (though this was not as extensive as the refits given to her sisters Saxonia and Ivernia).
 In November 1966 her transatlantic service was altered back to the Liverpool—Montreal route.

-In June 1967, she was on a regular run from Montreal to Southampton via Le Havre when she ran aground on a sand bank between Lac St. Pierre and Trois-Rivières, Quebec.
-After nearly 24 hours trying to shift her with ocean-going tugboats, Cunard offered the 400 or so passengers the option of flying to the UK or continuing their voyage on the CP liner Empress of England, which had sailed from Montreal at noon the following day.
-Those passengers who opted to take Empress of England were transferred late in the afternoon on the deck of a ferry from Trois-Rivières, arriving aboard Empress of England via the utility entrance for the kitchen.

-Between 24 February 1967 and 10 May 1967, Sylvania carried British Hovercraft Corporation's SRN-6 type hovercraft 024 on board during her cruises on the Mediterranean from Gibraltar.
+Between 24 February and 10 May 1967, Sylvania carried British Hovercraft Corporation's SRN-6 type hovercraft 024 on board during her cruises on the Mediterranean from Gibraltar.
 The hovercraft was used to run trips from the ship to various ports along the cruises.
 The experiment proved unsuccessful and was not repeated.
+On 15 June 1967, she was on a regular run from Montreal to Southampton when she ran aground on a shoal in the St. Lawrence River roughly 10 nmi from Trois-Rivières, Quebec.
+After efforts to free the ship failed, the sailing was cancelled and the roughly 550 passengers aboard were given the option of continuing their journey via air travel or transferring to the passenger liner Empress of England which had anchored nearby.
+The passengers were disembarked via tenders and an oil tanker was dispatched to lighten Sylvania by removing oil from her fuel tanks.
+Sylvania was eventually freed on 18 June.
+Sylvania then returned to Montreal for inspection.
 Due to heavy losses Cunard withdrew Sylvania and her sister ship Carinthia from service in December 1967.
 They were subsequently laid up in Southampton and put up for sale.